rismm/tp/docs/DeveloperGuide.md

 5. The `saveData` method of the `FileManager` class is called to save the new item added onto the hard disk

 ### Update Command
-The following is a class diagram of the UpdateCommand and its relevant dependencies
+The following is a class diagram of the UpdateCommand and its relevant dependencies<br>
 ![UpdateCommandClass](uml-diagrams/UpdateCommandClass.png)

 The `UpdateCommand` class implements the `Command` interface and is responsible for updating existing items in the